Jen’s Conversations – The Therapist April 1992

 But I feel I can trust you.
 After all, I’ve told you so much already.

-It’s just a short skip down the steps from London Bridge into Borough Market and along a pathway through tall, empty cages that by day would spill with produce but at night became Hammer Horror.
+It’s just a short skip down the steps from London Bridge into Borough Market and along a pathway through tall, empty cages that by day would spill with produce but at night became like a set from Hammer Horror.
 Jen enjoys the shiver up her spine, although in turn she quickens her walking pace.
 Her boot steps echo along the cobbles of Clink Street until she reaches the Anchor Tavern.

 It’s a high tide and the river churns and screws just a few feet below as she hangs over the railing, smoking a cigarette.
 The lamps outside the pub are glowing orange in the riverside murk.
 There isn’t a soul around.